ahmettulutas/Redux-Shopping-Cart/README.md

 # Redux-Shopping-Cart
 I created this shopping cart by using react-redux library.
-I know styling needs some improvement and I will take care of it as soon as possible.
+You can find a sample createasyncthunk since I got the products from an api by using it.

-Bu alışveriş sepetini react-redux kütüphanesini kullanarak oluşturdum.
-CSS'in biraz iyileştirilmesi gerektiğini biliyorum ve mümkün olan en kısa sürede bununla ilgileneceğim.
+Bu alışveriş sepetini tepki-redux kitaplığını kullanarak oluşturdum. Ürünleri bir api'den aldığım için bir createasyncthunk örneği bulabilirsiniz.